Social inclusion and poverty reduction

 Promoting social inclusion and combating poverty and discrimination are key priorities in the 2014 to 2020 European Social Fund (ESF) programme, one of the European Structural and Investment Funds.

-Our £9.7 million Growing the Social Economy programme and our £18.9 million Aspiring Communities Fund are part-funded by us and part-funded by the ESF, as highlighted in the Fairer Scotland Action Plan.
+The £9.7 million Growing the Social Economy programme and £18.9 million Aspiring Communities Fund are part-funded by us and part-funded by the ESF, as highlighted in the Fairer Scotland Action Plan.
 These funds will support the delivery of new projects and/or additional activity up to March 2020.

 Aspiring Communities Fund